This article explains how to get support for CrashPlan for Small Business.

 - Screenshots of relevant settings or error messages

-- Cloud backup destinations that you use (CrashPlan Central or the Code42 cloud)
+- Cloud backup destinations that you use (CrashPlan Central or the CrashPlan cloud)

 We also offer the opportunity to chat directly with a technical support agent.
 Click the Chat now link above and scroll down to the "Chat" button.

 How we handle support requests